Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Preliminaries on DL-based RFF

-{\bf Training.} This involves designing and training a \ac{DL} architecture capable of effectively capturing the underlying patterns corresponding to the unique \ac{RF} fingerprints of wireless devices.
-Factors such as architecture selection, hyper-parameter tuning, processing variable input lengths, designing proper validation and testing metrics, and evaluating the model on benchmark datasets are crucial in building robust and accurate \ac{RFF} systems.
+{\bf Training.} This phase involves designing and training a \ac{DL} architecture capable of effectively capturing the underlying patterns corresponding to the unique \ac{RF} fingerprints of wireless devices.
+Factors such as architecture selection, hyper-parameter tuning, processing variable input lengths, and designing proper validation and testing metrics are crucial for building robust and accurate \ac{RFF} systems.
 Throughout this phase, the model undergoes iterative fine-tuning and rigorous evaluation to ensure accuracy, generalization, and adaptability.

 {\bf Deployment.} The trained model is integrated into a production system to perform the authentication of wireless devices.
 In this context, authentication is achieved by comparing incoming RF fingerprints with those learned during training.
-The \ac{RFF} system must efficiently and reliably authenticate wireless devices under various environmental conditions and deployment scenarios.
-However, issues such as system scalability, adaptability to new conditions, and robustness to adversarial attacks may affect the system's performance.
+The \ac{RFF} system should efficiently and reliably authenticate wireless devices under various environmental conditions and deployment scenarios.
+However, various issues, such as system scalability, adaptability to new conditions, and robustness to adversarial attacks, affect the system's performance.